browserengineering/book/book/invalidation.md

 `layout` method?
 Well, the `layout` method does three things: create layout objects, modify their layout properties, and recurse into more calls to `layout`.
-If a layout object's dirty flags are all unset, the `layout` object won't create layout objects or modify layout properties, and if that's true for all its descendants as well, their calls to `layout` won't do anything either and recursing won't matter.
+If a layout object's dirty flags are all unset, the `layout` call won't create layout objects or modify layout properties, and if that's true for all its descendants as well, their calls to `layout` won't do anything either and recursing won't matter.
 So we should be able to skip the recursive `layout` calls.

 To track this property, let's add a new `dirty_descendants` field to each `BlockLayout`: